 7. Jharkhand –Dhuska

-Dhuska (also know as Dhooska or Dhushka) is a street food item of Jharkhand, but it is also prepared on the occasions of festivals and celebrations.
+Dhuska (also known as Dhooska or Dhushka) is a street food item of Jharkhand, but it is also prepared on the occasions of festivals and celebrations.
 It is basically a fried dish made of rice and pulses and served usually with green chutney.

 8. West Bengal – Ras Malai

-This royal dessert from West Bengal is an all-time favorite of not only the Bengalis but the whole of India too!
+This royal dessert from West Bengal is an all-time favourite of not only the Bengalis but the whole of India too!
 You don’t need a special occasion to enjoy this modest delicacy, which is made with ingredients like milk, cardamom, lemon juice, and saffron.
 Each bite will just melt in your mouth.

 9. Punjab – Makki Ki Roti, Sarso Ka Saag

 Makki Ki Roti, paired with Sarso Ka Saag is a classic and authentic Punjabi combination.
-Enjoyed mostly in the months of winters Sarson Ka Saag (mustard greens) is enjoyed with Makki di roti (flattened maize bread) and lots of desi ghee or butter.
+Enjoyed mostly in the months of winter Sarson Ka Saag (mustard greens) is enjoyed with Makki di roti (flattened maize bread) and lots of desi ghee or butter.